chocolatey/choco-wiki/FeaturesAutomaticallyRecompilePackages.md

 ## FAQ

 ### How do I take advantage of this feature?
-You must have a [Business edition of Chocolatey](https://chocolatey.org/compare).
+You must have a [Business edition of Chocolatey](https://chocolatey.org/compare) or Chocolatey for MSP.
 Business editions are great for organizations that need to manage the total software management lifecycle.

 ### I'm a licensed customer, now what?
 You can run `choco download` and point it to an existing package name on any remote resource, typically folks point to `https://chocolatey.org/api/v2/` and let Chocolatey do all of the work of getting the package and remote resources to recompile the package.